robotical/OpenWRT-HubPlusConfig/README.md

 ***Note to the Causal Reader:** There's a private key that we have that for obvious reasons won't be shared...
-You can make your own by typing the following into a terminal on the Hub* `usign -G -p ./signing.pubkey -s ./signing.secret`. *Obviously, don't share it.*
+You can make your own by typing the following into a terminal on the Hub* `usign -G -p ./.signing.pubkey -s ./.signing.secret`. *Obviously, don't share it.*

-With the zip file loaded onto a Hub, rename it to `hub-update.zip`:
+You have to do this bit from the command line on a hub, so as to have access to the `usign` utility.
+With the zip file copied onto the Hub, rename it to `hub-update.zip`:

 ```
+$ cd /mnt/sda1/
 $ mv OpenWRT-HubPlusConfig-0.0.0.zip hub-update.zip
 #                          ^^^ Replace with correct here
 ```